ArchiveTeam/portalgraphics-grab/README.md

-dnshistory-grab
+portalgraphics-grab
 =============

-More information about the archiving project can be found on the ArchiveTeam wiki: [DNS History](http://archiveteam.org/index.php?title=DNS_History)
+More information about the archiving project can be found on the ArchiveTeam wiki: [Portalgraphics.net](http://archiveteam.org/index.php?title=Portalgraphics.net)

 Setup instructions
 =========================